ramcguire/wishlist-web/README.md

 you to enter a name, and hit enter.
 The search functionality is NOT case sensitive.
 This is the default functionality for SQL servers.

-Two lists are populated with sample data: ryan and monica.
+Two lists are populated with sample data: user1 and user2.
-Enter either "ryan" or "monica" in the search bar and hit enter to see the sample data.
+Enter either "user1" or "user2" in the search bar and hit enter to see the sample data.

 If you would like to create your own list, enter your name in the search box and hit